Nico Hoerner Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.45).
+- The Cardinals have a 4.49 team ERA that ranks 20th among all MLB pitching staffs.

-- Cardinals pitchers combine to allow the first-fewest home runs in baseball (95 total, one per game).
+- Cardinals pitchers combine to surrender 95 home runs (one per game), the first-fewest in the league.

-- The righty last pitched on Monday against the Miami Marlins, when he tossed six innings, allowing three earned runs while giving up seven hits.
+- The lefty last appeared on Tuesday against the Miami Marlins, when he went six innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.